Nicholas Soames: Early life, education and military service

 Simon Hoggart, writing in The Guardian, related an anecdote of Soames' childhood: "He gave me the true version of what I had always suspected was an apocryphal story.
 In or around 1953, when Soames was five, he didn't know how important his grandfather was until someone told him.
 So he walked up to the old man's bedroom, managed to get past the valets and the secretaries, and found him sitting up in bed.

 'Is it true, grandpapa, that you are the greatest man in the world?' he asked.

-'Yes I am,' said Churchill.
+'Yes, I am,' said Churchill.
 'Now bugger off.'"

 After attending St. Aubyns Preparatory School in Sussex, Soames received his secondary education at Eton College.
 Later he studied at Mons Officer Cadet School before being commissioned into the 11th Hussars on 5 August 1967 on a Short Service Commission before serving in West Germany and Britain with the 11th Hussars and later the Royal Hussars.
 Soames was transferred to Regular Army Reserve of Officers on 9 March 1970 before resigning his commission on 5 August 1975.

 Early career

-In 1970, he was appointed equerry to Charles, Prince of Wales; he has remained a close friend of the Prince ever since, and publicly criticised Diana, Princess of Wales, during the couple's estrangement.
+In 1970, he was appointed equerry to Charles, Prince of Wales (now Charles III); he has remained a close friend of the King ever since, and publicly criticised Diana, Princess of Wales, during the couple's estrangement.
 When Diana first accused the Prince of Wales of adultery with Camilla Parker Bowles, Soames told the BBC that the accusation, and Diana's fear of being slandered by her husband's courtiers, stemmed merely from Diana's mental illness, and "the advanced stages of paranoia".
 Charles later admitted his adultery and Soames apologised.

 In 1972, he left Kensington Palace and the army to work as a stockbroker.
 In 1974, he became a personal assistant; first to Sir James Goldsmith and then in 1976 to United States Senator Mark Hatfield, whose employ he left in 1978 to become a director of Bland Welch, Lloyd's Brokers.
 Between 1979 and 1981, he was an assistant director of the Sedgwick Group.
 He fought Central Dunbartonshire in Scotland in 1979, where Labour's Hugh McCartney defeated him by 12,003 votes.